Sinosauropteryx: Feathers

-All described specimens of Sinosauropteryx preserve integumentary structures (filaments arising from the skin) which most palaeontologists interpret as very primitive type of feathers.
+All described specimens of Sinosauropteryx preserve integumentary structures (filaments arising from the skin) which most palaeontologists interpret as a primitive type of feathers.
 These short, down-like filaments are preserved along the back half of the skull, the arms, neck, back, and top and bottom of the tail.
 Additional patches of feathers have been identified on the sides of the body, and palaeontologists Chen, Dong and Zheng proposed that the density of the feathers on the back and the randomness of the patches elsewhere on the body indicated the animals would have been fully feathered in life, with the ventral feathers having been removed by decomposition.

 The filaments are preserved with a gap between the bones, which several authors have noted corresponds closely to the expected amount of skin and muscle tissue that would have been present in life.
 The feathers are closest to the bone on the skull and end of the tail, where little to no muscle was present, and the gap increases over the back vertebrae, where more musculature would be expected, indicating that the filaments were external to the skin and do not correspond with subcutaneous structures.

 The filaments exhibit random orientations and are often wavy, which has been interpreted as evidence that they were soft and pliable in life.
 Microscopic examination shows that individual filaments appear dark along the edges and light internally, suggesting that they were hollow, like modern feathers.
 Compared to modern mammals the filaments were quite coarse, with each individual strand much larger and thicker than the corresponding hairs of similarly sized mammals.

 The length of the filaments varies across the body.
 On the type specimen, they are shortest just in front of the eyes, with a length of 13 mm.
 Going further along the body, the filaments rapidly increase in length until reaching lengths of 35 mm over the shoulder blades.
 The length remains uniform over the back, until beyond the hips, when the filaments lengthen again and reach their maximum length midway down the tail at 40 mm.
 The filaments on the underside of the tail are shorter overall and decrease in length more rapidly than those on the dorsal surface.
 By the 25th tail vertebrae, the filaments on the underside reach a length of only 35 mm.
 The longest feathers present on the forearm measured 14 mm.